ukalender/pj18-ukalender/index.md

 # The Progress Journal
 ## Week 3
-We practiced most important tidyverse packages and used some basic functionf dplyr library on car sales data provided by Otomotiv Distibütörleri Derneği.
+We practiced most important tidyverse packages and used some basic functions of dplyr library on car sales data provided by Otomotiv Distibütörleri Derneği.

 You can reach my very introduction analysis by [clicking there](Assignment2.html).